ISCA2020Flatfish/Flatfish-BM/bims/README.md

 # BIM searched by Flatfish
 Note that you may get different BIM because the randomness of reinforment learning algorithm.

-Note that the arrangement of the BIM is LSB first.
+Note that we place the mapping for LSB left in this README.md.

 ### Stride-large
 Online